-Fellows of the RAI are active researchers based at Oxford University who specialise in any aspect of American history, politics, literature and culture.
-Scholars with a substantial publication record may be awarded the title “Senior Fellow”.
+The RAI maintains several categories of fellowship for academics based at Oxford University and recent Oxford graduates who specialise in any aspect of American history, politics, literature and culture.

 If you are not based in Oxford but would like to visit us for a term or a year, please consider applying for our Fellowships-in-Residence.